-To receive funding, each state must submit a plan for approval to the Council.
-State plans must document how funding will support one or more of the 11 categories listed in the Direct Component section above.
-Information and criteria for developing the state plans are included in the Initial Comprehensive Plan.
-However, in contrast to the Direct Component, only 25% of a state's funding can be used to support infrastructure projects in categories six (infrastructure projects benefitting the economy or ecological resources, including port infrastructure) and seven (coastal flood protection and related infrastructure).48
+To receive funding, each state must submit a plan for approval to the council.
+State plans must document how funding will support one or more of the 11 categories listed in the "35%-Direct Component: Equal Shares to the Five Gulf States" section, above.
+Information and criteria for developing the state plans are included in the Comprehensive Plan Update.52 However, in contrast to the Direct Component, only 25% of a state's funding can be used to support infrastructure projects, which are those projects in categories six (infrastructure projects benefitting the economy or ecological resources, including port infrastructure) and seven (coastal flood protection and related infrastructure).53